ahmedbodi/catcoin-new/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Catcoin Core.

-General litecoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).
+General catcoin questions and/or support requests and are best directed to the [catcointalk.io forums](https://catcointalk.io/).

-For reporting security issues, please contact the Catcoin developers on the #litecoin-dev Freenode IRC channel or alternatively you can email us at contact@litecoin.org.
+For reporting security issues, please contact the Catcoin developers on the #catcoin-dev Freenode IRC channel or alternatively you can email us at contact@catcoin.org.

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue!